Ourpower

 How long will R300 electricity last?

-At average household usage of 30 kWh per day, R300 of Eskom electricity (120.5 kWh) will last approximately 4 days.
-Low-usage households (10-15 kWh/day) can expect 10-12 days, while high-usage homes with geysers may use it in 2 days.
+At a typical urban household usage of 10 kWh per day, R300 of Eskom electricity (120.5 kWh) will last approximately 12.1 days.
+Low-use rural households (3-5 kWh/day) can stretch it to 30 days, while high-use homes with electric geysers and pool pumps (around 18-20 kWh/day) typically work through it in 6 days.

 How much is 1 unit of prepaid electricity in South Africa?

 On Eskom Homelight (2025/2026), 1 unit costs R2.49 on the 20A tariff.
-Municipal rates vary by block: City Power prepaid high is about R3.06/kWh on the first 350 kWh of the month (VAT-inclusive energy estimate), Cape Town about R3.91/kWh on the first 600 kWh, Tshwane from about R3.42/kWh, Durban (eThekwini) from about R2.24/kWh, and Ekurhuleni Tariff A2 from about R2.97/kWh on the first 600 kWh-all VAT-inclusive energy-only estimates.
-Tokens can change later in the month as blocks fill.
+Municipal rates vary: City Power Joburg prepaid high is about R3.06/kWh on the first 350 kWh of the month (VAT-inclusive energy estimate), Cape Town Domestic about R3.91/kWh on the first 600 kWh, Tshwane R3.42/kWh on the first 100 kWh stepping up to R4.70/kWh above 650 kWh, Durban (eThekwini) is a flat R3.77/kWh, and Ekurhuleni Tariff A2 is R2.97/kWh on the first 600 kWh stepping up sharply above.
+All VAT-inclusive energy-only estimates.
+For block tariffs, the rate you actually pay depends on how much you already bought this month.

 Need to calculate a different amount or compare providers in detail?